Arroyo toad

 The arroyo toad (Anaxyrus californicus) is a species of true toads in the family Bufonidae, endemic to California, U.S. and Baja California state, Mexico.
 It is currently classified as an Endangered species on the IUCN Red List of Threatened Species because of habitat destruction.
+The arroyo toad is at the intersection of ecological significance and conservation concern.

 Description

 The arroyo toad is a stocky, blunt-nosed, warty-skinned species of toad, 5 to 7.5 cm long.
 It has horizontal pupils, and is greenish, grey or salmon on the dorsum with a light-colored stripe across the head and eyelids.
 It has light sacral and mid-dorsal patches, large, oval and widely separated parotoid glands, and weak or absent cranial crests.
 The juvenile of this species are ashy-white, olive or salmon on the dorsal side, with or without black spotting.
 It has red-tipped tubercles on its back.

 Distribution and habitat

 The arroyo toad prefers sandy or cobbly washes with swift currents and associated upland and riparian habitats, in Southern California from Santa Barbara County south into northwestern Baja California.
+The arroyo toad serves as an important indicator species in Southern California ecosystems.
+Its presence or absence can signal the overall health of its habitat.
 An arroyo, in the desert called a wash, is a predominantly dry creek or river bed.
 It fills and flows after sufficient rain, but only temporarily during specific seasons.
 The arroyo toad inhabits these areas alongside creeks and rivers with shallow pebble-like rocks near sandy terrains.
 Adults take refuge into the sandy soil for protection and shelter and for deposition of eggs.
 Areas with very little to no vegetation are the primary target.